topology-tool-kit/ttk-data/CONTRIBUTING.md

   - Insert the following line at the top: `#!/usr/bin/env python`
   - After the line `from paraview.simple import *`, remove all the lines *before* and *after* the section entitled ```#setup the data processing pipelines``` (see the automatically generated comments).
 The main idea here is to provide a minimalist and simple Python script which only includes the loading of the input data and the key steps of the data analysis pipeline.
   - Insert new lines at the end of the script to store the outputs of the pipeline with `SaveData()` (see other pre-existing Python scripts).
+  - Remove any verbose **optional** code which obscurs a clear understanding of the script:
+    - Remove the `regitrationName` option from the constructor of each Python object
+    - Remove any optional property
+    - The simplified script should be completely straightforward to understand
+  - Run your python script and double check if its output is correct in ParaView.

 ## c.
 MkDocs file
 - This file should be located in the `docs/` directory and have the same name as the state file and the Python script, but with the `md` extension (instead of `pvsm` or `py`).